 Levi’s has been pouring money into innovating on denim, including cotton recycling, and its Water>Less technology and Waste>Less collection, with 20% post-consumer waste.

-If you’re tired of boring button downs, then head to this Williamsburg retailer (in person or online) for twists on menswear by up-and-coming designers.
+If you’re tired of boring button-downs, then head to this NYC-based retailer for twists on menswear by up-and-coming designers.
 Find colorful socks, irreverent accessories, interesting trousers and shirts, and other items that tell the world you’re “working on a project,” not working in an office.

-Oh yeah, you need this right now.
-This company makes foul and cold-weather coats, tennis shoes, backpacks and backs from upcycled materials like PET bottles and fishing nets.
+This company makes cold-weather coats, apparel, shoes, and backpacks from upcycled materials like PET bottles and fishing nets.

 Olderbrother has a truly unique process of creating gender-neutral clothes that are hand-dyed in the USA out of only natural and biodegradable dyes like hibiscus, madder root, coffee, and turmeric.
 All of its clothing is handsewn in sunny Los Angeles out of eco-friendly materials.